On the Certificate Validation page, you can configure certification authorities (CA) that are trusted in user authentication.

 On the OCSP Responders tab, you can define OCSP responder servers that are used for Online Certificate Status Protocol queries.

 To add an OCSP responder, click Add.
 The OCSP Responder dialog box opens.
-Enter the URL of the server.
-Optionally, you can also enter a Validity period in seconds for the OCSP data.
+Enter the HTTP URL of the server.
+Optionally, you can also configure a Responder certificate to enable trusted mode OSCP or a Validity period in seconds for the OCSP data.
 During this time, new OCSP queries for the same certificate are not made but the old result is used.
 Click OK when finished.

 If an OCSP responder is defined in the configuration file or in the certificate, it is tried first; only if it fails, traditional CRL checking is tried, and if that fails, the certificate validation returns a failure.